wing5wong/artisan-whs-static/source/_events/2023-02-13_student-achievement-conferences-1.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-BOOKINGS CLOSE at 5.00pm on Monday 3 April, the evening before the interviews.
+**BOOKINGS CLOSE at 5.00pm on Monday 3 April**, the evening before the interviews.

 **Students of Mrs Su’a (Science)**, please choose Mrs Buxton as she is taking her classes.